-A DetNet flow is a sequence of packets from one source to one or more destinations, which conform uniquely to a flow identifier, and to which the DetNet service is to be provided.
+A DetNet flow is a sequence of packets which conform uniquely to a flow identifier, and to which the DetNet service is to be provided.
+It includes any DetNet headers added to support the DetNet service and forwarding sub-layers.